-Let's plant our way to a healthier river.
+Let's plant our way to a healthier city.

-Let's plant our way to a healthier river.
+Let's plant our way to a healthier city.

-Grown in LA (GiLA) is a call-to-arms to re-envision and revitalize Los Angeles that brings together Los Angeles government entities, non-profits, private organizations, and academic institutions toward a shared mission—converting underutilized land in Los Angeles into a network of nurseries designed to produce the plants needed for water-wise and urban ecology projects (such as public parks and LA River restoration) while at the same time provide educational and vocational training opportunities for Angelenos.
+Grown in LA (GiLA) is a call-to-arms to re-envision and revitalize Los Angeles that brings together Los Angeles government entities, non-profits, private organizations, and academic institutions toward a shared mission—converting underutilized land in Los Angeles into a network of nurseries designed to produce the plants needed for green infrastructure projects (such as public parks and LA River restoration) while at the same time provide educational and vocational training opportunities for Angelenos.
 It is an initiative that unites projects with people to create possibilities for changing the course of our urban environments, otherwise unachievable by individuals.

 We provide a collective voice and collaborative framework designed to simultaneously address the ecological, social and economic systems in our communities, using plants as our currency, local education and employment training programs as our fuel, and the LA River as our laboratory.

-Grown in LA will source seeds from the local Los Angeles region, propagate plants locally within the Los Angeles region, and supply plants to projects that are also located in the LA area.
-The nurseries we help start will also serve as laboratories that research topics related to urban ecology, a task not being tackled by any other nursery in Southern California.
+Grown in LA is collecting seeds from the local Los Angeles region, propagating plants locally within the Los Angeles region, and supplying plants to projects that are also located in the LA area.
+Nurseries we help start will also serve as laboratories that research topics related to urban ecology, a task not being tackled by any other nursery in Southern California.